FILTER ROOM CLEAN AIR

 :

-Clean air delivery rate, or CADR, is the particle-filtered airflow a portable air cleaner can deliver.
-Air changes per hour, or ACH, describes how many room volumes of clean air are supplied in one hour.
-CADR belongs to the purifier, while ACH belongs to the purifier-and-room combination.
-The same purifier can be oversized in a small bedroom and short of the target in a larger room with a high ceiling.
+Clean air delivery rate, or CADR, is the clean-air airflow a portable air cleaner delivers for particles.
+Air changes per hour, or ACH, describes how many complete room volumes are supplied as clean air in one hour.
+CADR is a product rating; ACH is the result of putting that product into a particular space.

-CADR planning matters most when the purifier is being chosen for a specific particle problem.
-Wildfire smoke, cooking particles, pet dander, dust, pollen, and dense occupancy all change the amount of clean air people may want.
-Product labels may list separate smoke, dust, and pollen CADR values because those particle sizes test differently.
-For fine-particle planning, the smoke CADR or the lowest listed value is usually the more cautious starting point.
+CADR planning becomes more important when the purifier is being chosen for a known particle load.
+Wildfire smoke, cooking particles, pet dander, dust, pollen, and crowded rooms can require more turnover than a quiet bedroom.
+Product labels may show separate smoke, dust, and pollen CADR values because different particle sizes are tested separately.
+For fine-particle planning, smoke CADR or the lowest listed CADR is usually the cautious reference.

 Room volume and clean-air flow diagram for CADR sizing

-Square-foot rules work only as rough checks.
-A common shortcut says the smoke CADR should be about two-thirds of a room's floor area for ordinary particle cleaning, but that shortcut assumes an 8 ft ceiling and a standard turnover target.
-Once ceiling height, open doors, or quieter fan speed enter the decision, volume-based ACH sizing is more reliable.
+Square-foot rules are useful only as rough checks.
+A common shortcut puts smoke CADR near two-thirds of the room's floor area for ordinary particle cleaning, but that assumes an 8 ft ceiling and a standard turnover target.
+Once ceiling height, open doors, or quieter fan speed enter the decision, volume-based ACH sizing gives a clearer answer.

-Noise and placement often decide whether a calculated match works in daily use.
-CADR is typically measured at a strong fan setting, while many people run purifiers lower for sleep, calls, or television.
-A purifier pressed against curtains, tucked into a corner, or serving a connected hallway will not behave like the same unit in a test chamber.
-Multiple smaller purifiers can sometimes mix a large or L-shaped space better than one high-output unit.
+Noise, filter age, and placement can matter as much as arithmetic.
+CADR is often measured at a strong fan speed, while many people run purifiers lower for sleep, calls, or television.
+A purifier pressed against curtains, tucked into a corner, or trying to serve a connected hallway will not behave like the same unit in a test chamber.
+In a large or L-shaped space, two smaller purifiers may mix the room better than one high-output unit.

 Common CADR planning situations